Career Services

 Check out the Events tab (Events-Durham GTA Campus) located in the Student Experience Portal for a list of virtual and in-person workshops you can attend.

 Careerspace offers online resources, in-person and virtual workshops, events, and appointments to support Post-Graduate Certificate students in their career development.
-PGC students can access appointments with the Careerspace Coordinator through the Student Experience Portal (Durham GTA Appointments tab, then ALC Careerspace Appointments) and can also register for current events and workshops at the ALC listed under Durham GTA Events.
+PGC students can access appointments with the Careerspace Coordinator through the Student Experience Portal (Durham GTA Appointments tab, then ALC Careerspace Appointments) and can also register for current events and workshops listed under Durham GTA Events.
 Our staff can support your career development by helping you navigate questions such as:

 - What are my career, work and further education options?